olcf/wraprun/README.md

 task '0' is the instance of `foo.out` having 1 PE; task '1' is the 2 PE split of `foo.out`, and task '2' is the instance of `bar.out`.

+In many cases, it is desirable to change the default standard output/error file names.
 The default names can be overridden by supplying a basename path to the group flag `--w-oe`: